-Impact NW Early Childhood Programs help 1,200 children and parents become stronger, safer and more stable.
+Impact NW’s Early Childhood Services help hundreds of children and parents become stronger, safer and more stable each year.

 - Children are born ready to learn

 - Children learn most from the people they love

 - Parents and families are children’s first and most important teachers

 - There is nothing more important to a child’s development than the parent-child relationship